-If a member of NYB staff has concerns about any participants at risk of county lines, they should ensure that their concerns are passed promptly to the DSL so that a referral is made to the Concerns Hub.
+If a member of the NYB team has concerns about any participants at risk of county lines, they should ensure that their concerns are passed promptly to the DSL so that a referral is made to the Concerns Hub.
 For more information read County Lines Exploitation.

-8.6.
 Mental Health

-All NYB staff should be aware that mental health problems can, in some cases, be an indicator that a child or young person has suffered or is at risk of suffering abuse, neglect or exploitation.
+All NYB team members should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

-It is not the role of NYB staff to attempt to make a diagnosis of a mental health problem.
-However, NYB staff can observe participants day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+It is not the role of the NYB team to attempt to make a diagnosis of a mental health problem.
+However, the NYB team can observe participants day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

-Where children or young people have suffered abuse and neglect, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is key that NYB staff are aware of how these experiences can impact on their mental health, behaviour, and education.
+Where children have suffered abuse and neglect, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+It is key that the NYB team is aware of how these experiences can impact on their mental health, behaviour, and education.

-If NYB staff have a mental health concern about a child that is also a safeguarding concern, and they feel that the child or young person in question is at risk of harm, such as evidence of self-harm (see Serious Violence), immediate action should be taken, by following the NYB Safeguarding Policy and discussing with the DSL.
+If the NYB team have a mental health concern about a child that is also a safeguarding concern, and they feel that the child in question is in immediate risk of harm, such as evidence of self-harm (see Serious Violence), immediate action should be taken, by following the NYB Safeguarding Policy and discussing with the DSL.